ABOUT THE FELLOWSHIP

-The FAO Schwarz Fellowship is a prestigious, paid Fellowship designed specifically for future social impact leaders.
+The FAO Schwarz Fellowship is a nationally competitive, paid Fellowship designed specifically forย future social impact leaders.
 The Fellowship offers an intensive, transformative two-year experience in the world of social impact.
-The program includes focused professional development, mentoring and a powerful network of alumni Fellows and social impact leaders.
+It includes professional development, mentoring and a far-reaching network of alumni Fellows, host organizations ย and social impact leaders.

 Eligibility

-Applicants must be college seniors at accredited four-year institutions at the time of application and be eligible to work in the United States for the duration of the Fellowship.
+Applicants must be college seniors graduating between November 2025 – summer 2026 from an accredited four-year institution at the time of application and be eligible to work in the United States for the duration of the Fellowship.

 Questions

-Please email us at contact@faoschwarzfellowship.org.
-You can also join one of our info sessions.
-Info sessions are open to college and career advisors as well as to students who wish to learn more about the Fellowship.
-To participate, please sign up, and we will send you call-in details by email.
+Please email us atย contact@faoschwarzfellowship.org.
+You are also welcome to join one of our info sessions. ย Info sessions are open to college and career advisers as well as to students who wish to learn more about the Fellowship.
+Register in advance.

 Alma mater